TheThingsNetwork/workshops/The Things Network/GCIoT.md

 ### Register the Device

 The Things Network supports the two LoRaWAN mechanisms to register devices: Over The Air Activation (OTAA) and Activation By Personalization (ABP).
-In this workshop, we will use ABP.
+In this workshop, we use ABP.

-> In production, you'll want to use OTAA, which is the default.
-This is more reliable because the activation will be confirmed and more secure because the session keys will be negotiated with every activation.
-ABP is useful for workshops because you don't have to wait for a downlink window to become available to confirm the activation.
+> In production, you want to use OTAA because this is a more secure way way of working as new session keys can be created over time.

 1. On the Application screen, scroll down to the **Devices** box and click **register device**.